alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 21:59
+## saturday, 16 august 2025 | 22:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 21:30)
+Weather in Moscow (2025-08-16, 22:00)

-🌡️ Temp: 20.7°C (feels just like that) <br>
+🌡️ Temp: 20.6°C (feels like 20.6°C) <br>
 ☁️ Condition: Cloudy <br>
-💨 Wind: Light southwest breeze at 2.6 m/s, with gusts up to 5 m/s <br>
+💨 Wind: Very light SW breeze at 1.2 m/s, with occasional gusts up to 4 m/s <br>
-💧 Humidity: 61% <br>
+💧 Humidity: 63% <br>
-📉 Pressure: 1007 mb (sea level), 993 mb (surface) <br>
+📉 Pressure: 1007 mb (sea level) <br>
-☁️ Cloud cover: 80% (clouds starting at 1.7 km) <br>
+☁️ Cloud cover: Almost completely overcast (98%), with a cloud base at 2 km <br>
-👁️ Visibility: 16 km (very clear) <br>
+👁 Visibility: Excellent at 16 km <br>

-☁️ Calm and Mild Evening <br>
+☁️ Mild and Overcast Evening <br>
-A perfectly comfortable evening under a blanket of clouds.
-The air is mild and clear, making it a pleasant time to unwind.
+A calm and mild evening settles in, with a blanket of clouds covering the sky.
+It's a quiet night, perfect for a relaxed end to the day.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence